-Proposal 2.4-1v1
+Proposal 2.4-1v2

-The TRS can be optionally configured for broadcast reception via SSB/MCCH.
+The TRS can be optionally configured for broadcast reception via SIBx/MCCH.
 If TRS is configured,

 A list of periodic NZP CSI-RS resource sets for TRS can be configured for the same cell group serving one or more G-RNTIs.